corda/corda-solutions/bn-apps/memberships-management/README.md

 # Business Network Membership Service (BNMS)

-This is a reference implementation for the Business Network Membership Service.
+Contents of this article assume reader's familiarity with the concepts of Business Network and Business Network Operator.
+More information can be found [here](https://solutions.corda.net/business-networks/intro.html).

+Business Network Membership Service aims to solve the following problems:
+* On-boarding of new members to a business network.
+* Suspension of members from a business network.
+* Distribution of a membership list to the business network members.
+* Association of a custom metadata with a node's identity.
+* Participation in multiple business networks for a single node.

+BNMS supports the following API extension points:
+* Custom metadata.
+Nodes can associate a custom metadata with their Corda identity.
+The metadata might contain such fields as role, address, displayed name, email and etc. The metadata can be different for different business networks.
+It can be even represented with different classes.
+* Custom membership contract implementations.
+BNOs can extend `MembershipContract` with their own verification logic (for example to verify custom metadata evolution).
+* Automatic acceptance of memberships requests.
+BNOs can implement custom verification code that would be run against incoming membership requests to determine whether they are eligible for auto-activation.
+Auto-activated members will be able to start transacting straight-away.

-Please see the [design doc](./design/design.md) for more information about the problem this service is aimed to tackle.
+Please see the [design doc](./design/design.md) for more information about technical design considerations.

 ## Structure

-BNMS provides generic implementations of flows, states and contracts to model memberships on a Business Network.
+BNMS includes implementations of flows, states and contracts to model memberships on a Business Network.

 BNMS consists of 2 CorDapps:
 * `membership-service-contracts-and-states` - contracts and states